tymyrddin/green/source/docs/code/linkage.md

 # Linkage attack

-a simulated linkage attack demonstration in Python, designed for educational purposes to show how disparate datasets can be combined to deanonymize users.
+A simulated linkage attack demonstration in Python, designed for educational purposes to show how disparate datasets can be combined to deanonymise users.
 This code illustrates the core mechanics without using real personal data.

 ```python
 import pandas as pd